freeCodeCamp/freeCodeCamp/docs/troubleshooting-development-issues.md

 ## Getting Help

-If you are stuck and need help, feel free to ask questions on the ['Contributors' category on our forum](https://forum.freecodecamp.org/c/contributors) or [the contributors chat room](https://discord.gg/PRyKn3Vbay).
+If you are stuck and need help, feel free to ask questions in the ['Contributors' category on our forum](https://forum.freecodecamp.org/c/contributors) or [the contributors chat room](https://discord.gg/PRyKn3Vbay).

 There might be an error in the console of your browser or in Bash / Terminal / Command Line that will help identify the problem.
 Provide this error message in your problem description so others can more easily identify the issue and help you find a resolution.